cookabc/from-nand-to-tetris/chapter12/01-Background.md

 &emsp;&emsp;To develop a capability to write text on a bitmap screen, we first have to divide the physical pixel- oriented screen into a logical, character-oriented screen suitable for writing complete characters.
 For example, consider a screen that is 256 rows by 512 columns.
 If we allocate a grid of 11 * 8 pixels for drawing a single character (11 rows, 8 columns), then our screen can show 23 lines of 64 characters each (with 3 extra rows of pixels left unused).

-&emsp;&emsp;**Next, for each character that we want to display on the screen, we can design a good-looking font, and then implement the font using a series of character bitmaps.
+&emsp;&emsp;Next, for each character that we want to display on the screen, we can design a good-looking font, and then implement the font using a series of character bitmaps.
 For example, figure 12.10 gives a possible bitmap for the letter ‘A’.

 <div align="center"><img width="550" src="../figure/12/12.9.png"/></div>